Cryptocurrency Scams in 2025: Common types and prevention - SilverMillerLaw.com

 • Immediate Action: If you realize you’ve been scammed, act immediately.
 If the scam involved a bank transfer, contact your bank right away.
 They might be able to halt the transaction.

 • Legal Counsel: Engage a law firm that specializes in cryptocurrency disputes, like Silver Miller.
-They can provide expert advice, guide you through the legal process, and work diligently to seek potential recovery on your behalf.
+They can provide advice, guide you through the legal process, and work diligently to seek potential recovery on your behalf.

 • Gather Evidence: Document all interactions, transactions, and communications related to the scam.
 Screenshots, emails, transaction IDs, and chat logs can serve as vital evidence in legal proceedings.